Is talking during a Thai Massage session good or bad?

 What does all this have to do with professional Thai Massage therapy?
 A lot, as you will see.

 Imagine a highly auditory client coming to you for a session.
 Naturally, he or she is interested in what you do, how it works, and why you do something.

 If you turn on your silent mode, your client will not feel very comfortable with you, will not trust you as much, and a good client/therapist relationship is less likely to develop.

 This would obviously not be so good for your repeat business.

-Clients who are more visually oriented like to be shown or demonstrated something, whereas kinesthetic clients prefer to just lie down and experience the session.
+Clients who are more visually oriented like for something to be shown or demonstrated, whereas kinesthetic clients prefer to just lie down and experience the session.

 If you try to talk a lot to kinesthetic clients, you will annoy them and they won’t feel a good connection with you.

 How to find out what kind of person you are dealing with